Resource Planning in Project Management

 • Charge more for each resource

-Among these two options, the first option is the best for most organizations.
-The reason is that most resources waste time on work that cannot be billed like report generation.
-When this time is used for improving software and automation, it will improve the chances of making more money overnight.
+The first option is the best for most organizations.
+Most resources, like report generation, waste time on work that cannot be billed.
+Using this time to improve software and automation will improve the chances of making more money overnight.

-Further, it is also much simple to sell than getting clients to pay more.
-This becomes possible with Resource Planning.
-You can match resource availability and performance.
-When you do this, you can make sure that no resource is underutilized.
+Further, it is also much simpler to sell than to get clients to pay more.
+Resource planning makes this possible.
+You can match resource availability and performance, ensuring that no resource is underutilized.

 To Prevent Over Allocation of Resources:

 Let us consider that you are running a factory.
-There is a great chance that you will come across one or more situations that demand the 100% usage of all your machines.
+There is a great chance that you will come across one or more situations that demand 100% usage of all your machines.
 But, as a Project Manager, you should remember one thing for sure.
 People are not machines.
 When you dump them with huge work, you will experience a drop in their morale.
-Even, it can have an ill effect on the quality of their work.
+It can ill affect the quality of their work.

-Particularly organizations functioning in the creative domain face such over-allocation issues.
+In particular, organizations functioning in the creative domain face issues such as over-allocation.
 The reason is that it is hard to estimate creative work.
 For instance, you can allocate five hours of work.
 On the other hand, it can take 15 hours to complete the work in practicality.
 In this case, creativity will fill in the gaps.

-Apart from affecting the morale, over-allocation of work can lead to over-optimization as well.
+Overallocating work can affect morale and lead to overoptimization.
 Let us consider that everyone is working at 95-100% capacity.
-When suddenly one of the resources goes on sick leave or vacation, the entire project can face an effect.
+When suddenly one of the resources goes on sick leave or vacation, the entire project can suffer.

 Now, you know what is a Resource Plan.
-It can help with the prevention of over-allocation.
-It will do it by constantly keeping an eye on the utilization and availability rate.
+It can help prevent over-allocation.
+It will do it by constantly monitoring the utilization and availability rate.
 You can set a benchmark for resource utilization at 80%.
 When the resource requirement increases beyond this limit, you have two options in front of you.
-They are hiring more resources and the other option is to outsource the work to third parties.
+They are hiring more resources; the other option is outsourcing the work to third parties.

 To Plan Your Hiring: